Manas – the mind

 Sattva, raja and tamas – the gunas – mind is significantly affected by sattva.
 True nature of mind is sattva only but raja and tamas cloud it.
 When we clear them, sattva can reach Brahma Sattva – highest level of sattva.
 Side bar: Beware of misunderstanding here though, sattva is still not satya.
 Sattva is still the mind and not truth.
 Tamas is avidya of 2 types, Blissful and the other is of just plain weakness.
 Rajas is of aparavidya.
 Sattva is of paravidya or spiritual knowledge that LEADS to truth.

 Body’s prakruti cannot change – it is fixed at birth due to conception.
 Manas prakruti however CAN change – it is not fixed and is therefore called Maha Prakruti.
 Anything can happen in a lifetime, it is very changeable.
-Never talk about Vata Pitta Kapha in reference to the mind.
+Never talk about Vata Pitta Kapha in referencing the mind.
 They do not exist there.
 You cannot say vata pitta in body, kapha in mind.
 You can say Tamas in mind.
 Everyone has all 3 gunas, but basic nature of manas is sattva – our beginning and end always is sattva.
 As baby grows raja and tamas increase.
 You need tamas guna to sleep.

 Atmagnan (self knowledge), guru, bhakti (devotion to god) – all these things can help change the mind.
 Anyone who has more rajas/tamas than needed is diseased.
 We need some in order to function to support sattva – but when those take over gives suffering and is disease.
 We don’t have to hate the mind, sattva gives us true pleasure.